sarahstrong314/MCR3U/2 - Functions and Function Transformations/5 - Stretches, Compressions, and Reflections.md

 A **vertical stretch** or **vertical compression** is a transformation resulting from a constant being multiplied to the independent variable.

 This constant is denoted k.
-When abs(k) is greater than 1, it is compression by a factor of k.
+When abs(k) is greater than 1, it is a compression by a factor of k.
 When abs(k) is between 0 and 1, is a stretch by a factor of 1/k.

 Examples: The transformation of f(x) = (2x)^2 is a vertical stretch by a factor of 2, the transformation of f(x) = (x/2)^2 is a vertical compression by a factor of 2.